ramakarl/stateviewer/README.md

 NVIDIA STATEVIEWER
-(c) 2013
-Rama Hoetzlein
 ===================
+NVIDIA (c) 2013

+Contact: Rama Hoetzlein, rhoetzlein@nvidia.com

 The StateViewer tracks state changes in DX11 and OpenGL graphics apps, using apitrace to initially capture and record traces to a .trace file.